RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Testing CP/M

 Another feature of the Commodore 128 is that it is capable of running CP/M software designed for the Zilog Z80 processor.
-A simple test of the CP/M mode (in 40 column mode) is performed.
+A simple test of the CP/M mode (in 40-column mode) is performed.

 <p align="center" float="left">
     <img src="Images/Test_17.png" alt="Description" width="350">